wolfadex/elm-open-api-cli/docs/CONTRIBUTING.md

 ## Getting Started

-Make sure you have Nix installed with flakes enabled so you can use the project's development shell.
-The easiest way to install Nix is with the [Determinate Nix Installer][determinate-nix])
+Make sure you have Nix installed (with flakes enabled) so you can use the project's development shell.
+An easy way to satisfy this requirement is the [Determinate Nix Installer][determinate-nix]).

 - Clone this repo
 - Inside your cloned repo, run `direnv allow` or, if you don't use direnv, run `nix develop` to manually enter a development shell
 - Start coding!
 - Run `npm run dev <path to oas spec>`
-  - e.g. `npm run dev ./example/github-spec.json` will produce: `generated/GithubV3RestApi/APi.elm`, `generated/GithubV3RestApi/Json.elm`, `generated/GithubV3RestApi/Types.elm`, and `generated/OpenApi/Common.elm`
+  - e.g. `npm run dev ./example/github-spec.json` will produce: `generated/GithubV3RestApi/Api.elm`, `generated/GithubV3RestApi/Json.elm`, `generated/GithubV3RestApi/Types.elm`, and `generated/OpenApi/Common.elm`
 - Please run `npm run test:gen` when making a pull request to ensure that the generated code is correct. _(would be nice to have this as part of the CI checks in the future)_

 [determinate-nix]: https://github.com/DeterminateSystems/nix-installer?tab=readme-ov-file#determinate-nix-installer